HarlicWork/etiqa-assessment/README.md

 Run 'ng serve' for a local server.
 Navigate to `http://localhost:4200/`.

-## Note: In root server folder, create .env file with below template:
+## Note: In server folder, you can modify the .env file to change your app DB_HOST & PORT:

 ```
 DB_HOST=mongodb://0.0.0.0:27017/etiqa-assessment
 PORT=3000
 ```

 The app is running with basic CRUD.
-However, im stuck in Edit user function due to Angular complex conditional state concept (React is easier to understand...lol).
+However, im stuck in Edit user function due to Angular complex state concept (React is easier to understand...lol).

 Enjoy!